Factoring of Debtors (Receivables)

 Advantages of a factoring

-- Enables the company to pay its suppliers on time hence enabling the company to take advantage of discounts offered the suppliers.
+- Enables the company to pay its suppliers on time hence enabling the company to take advantage of discounts offered by the suppliers.

 - The company obtains funds from the factor to finance its working capital items.